jonas-nothnagel/NLP-Project-Documents/img/README.md

-# Information Extraction
+# Images
-Functions to parse, querry and aggregate the data in Neo4j Graph Database.
+Here we store images and gifs that are displayed in the repository.